Building & Sailing Iranian Lenj Boats, a Traditional Skill in the Persian Gulf

 One of the intangible cultural heritage examples in Iran, which is traditionally carried out in the shorelines of the Persian Gulf, is the Iranian skills of “building and sailing Iranian Lenj boats”.
 UNESCO has inscribed it in its list in 2011.
 What you will take away with you by making a trip to the Southern coastlines of the Persian Gulf is the awareness of these hard-working Iranians and their unique skills.

 In Lenj sailors’ lexicon, each wind has got its own name.
 Together with the color of the water and wave height, such wind names are used for the weather forecast.
 The vast sky shows the way to the sailors either by the Sun location in daylight or the Moon and star positions at nights.

 Iranian Lenj Boats, from Word to Structure

-From the structural point of view, Iranian Lenj boats are sailboats equipped with the engine instead of sail to move on.
+From the structural point of view, Iranian Lenj boats are sailboats equipped with an engine instead of sail to move on.
 Usually, Lenj builders make an open or semi-open deck to be used for fishing, pearl fishing, diving, trading and transporting goods.

 Each hand-built Lenj has got its own name.
 Although the builders often repair these vessels instead of building them, some names are still there like Samach, Sam’ah, Hoory, Beteel, Gatar, Sho’ee, Tashaleh, Ba’aleh, Mashooh, Kochy, Manji, Bagareh, Jalbot, Sambook and Boom.

 Lenj Building Industry in the Hands of Galafan

-This industry is a very old one in the Persian Gulf region and dates back to Afsharid Era, the first half of 18th century.
+This industry is a very old one in the Persian Gulf region and dates back to the Afsharid Era, the first half of the 18th century.
 The builders of Iranian Lenj boats were known as “Galaf”.
 Galafs made use of primitive and simple tools.
 Today, they still use the same tools and methods.
-As they utilize old methods and tools, the construction process of building Lenjes take a lot of time.
+As they utilize old methods and tools, the construction process of building Lenjes takes a lot of time.

 Lenj Building Materials and Centers